mountainMath/doodles/content/posts/2019-06-21-frequent-transit-zoning.markdown

 To wrap this up we quantify the area taken up by each of our zoning categories within the frequent transit network.

 <img src="/posts/2019-06-21-frequent-transit-zoning_files/figure-html/unnamed-chunk-3-1.png" width="768" />

+This shows very clearly how far off the claim that areas in our frequent transit network are "mostly upzoned already" really is.
+Which is another manifestation of the loss of social welfare due to overly restrictive land use planning, which forces people to live further away from jobs and amenities.
+On the upside, the vastness of the low-density zoning in our frequent transit network provides a great opportunity, also known as the [*Great House Reserve*](https://shop.bookstore.ubc.ca/p-88146-death-and-life-of-the-single-family-house-lessons-from-vancouver-on-building-a-livable-city.aspx), to move our region forward.

 ## Next steps
 If you are interested in refining this by e.g. fine-tuning the land use or zoning categories used, or maybe classify by land use instead of zoning, feel free to [grab the code](https://github.com/mountainMath/doodles/blob/master/content/posts/2019-06-21-frequent-transit-zoning.Rmarkdown) and make the appropriate changes.